Vyral/base-template/_posts/2019-03-21-5-home-buying-tips-for-you.md

 **4. Know your preferences (wants vs. needs).** Figure out what you need to have in a home and what you’d just like to have.
 How many bedrooms do you need?
 What kind of garage do you need?
 It’s important to make a distinction between the two.

 **5. Put it all in play and find your perfect home.** You should be comfortable and knowledgeable about the market and what to expect in this area.
-Even if you’ve bought a home in the past, it’s important to know what’s going in in the Clarksville market right now.
+Even if you’ve bought a home in the past, it’s important to know what’s going on in the Clarksville market right now.

 If you have any questions for me or would like my help in your home search, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.